 Digestion, nutrient deficencies and SIBO

 With sluggish thyroid, your pancreas may not produce enough digestive enzymes, your stomach acid can decrease and your digestion can slow down as well.
 Slow digestion can lead to poor nutrient absorption and malnutrition.
-Not sure if you have know that but one of the biggest contributors to developing chronic diseases are nutritnet deficencies!
+Not sure if you knew that but one of the biggest contributors to developing chronic diseases are nutrient deficiencies!
 Additionally, slow digestion can cause the food to stay in your stomach for longer than it should.
-If the food stays to long, it will ferment in your gut usually causing bloating and other digestive symptoms.
+If the food stays too long, it will ferment in your gut usually causing bloating and other digestive symptoms.
 Undigested food staying too long in your gut can disturb your gut microbiome as well.

 There is strong link between underactive thyroid and SIBO (small intestinal bacteria overgrowth) which means that basically you have too much of gut bacteria in the wrong place and this is because of poor gut motility.
 Your gut bacteria should be in your large intestine, not in the small intestine.
 SIBO usually gives symptoms like feeling of fullness after eating, bloating, loss of appetite or diarrhea.

 Your body needs thyroid hormones and vitamin B12 to make energy.
 A decrease in thyroid hormone production (underactive thyroid) will lead to lower energy levels in general, causing you to feel weak and tired, including difficulties in waking up in the morning.
 Additionally, vitamin B12 absorption may be compromised in people with underactive thyroid and Hashimoto’s.
 Vitamin B12 is only well absorbed with presence of intrinsic factor which is dependent on stomach ph and as I just mentioned stomach acid tends to be low when the thyroid hormones are low.
 Here is also a quick guide how to increase your stomach acid levels naturally.